5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 </details>

 ### Transferring the PathMap to `PlatformsXY.xml`
-Now that we found all the possible paths which can connect Pin Complex Nodes with Inputs and Outputs, we need to transfer the ones we want to use into a PlatformXY.xml file ("XY" represents the Layout-ID which we will give it).
+Now that we found all the possible paths which can connect Pin Complex Nodes with Inputs and Outputs, we need to transfer the ones we want to use into a PlatformXY.xml file ("XY" corresponds to the previously chosen Layout-ID.
+In my case: 39).

 AppleALC's "Resources" folder contains sub-folders for each supported Codec.
-All of these sub-folders contain additional xml files, LayoutXY.xml as well as the afore mentioned PlatformXY.xml.
+All of these sub-folders contain additional .xml files, LayoutXY.xml as well as the afore mentioned PlatformXY.xml.
 For each existing Layout-ID there are corresponding .xml files with the same number.

 ### Modifying an existing `Platforn.xml`
 If you want to modify an existing Layout-ID, do the following:

 - In Finder, navigate to the resources folder for your Codec.
 (For me, it's `AppleALC/Resources/ALC269`)
 - Copy the LayoutYX.xml.zlib and PlatformXY.xml.zlib corresponding to the Layout-ID you want to modify into the "zlib" folder inside the "codecgraph" folder on your "desktop" (In my case layout18.xml.zlib and Platforms18.xml.zlib).
 We need to unzip the files before we can edit them.
 - Open Terminal and enter (replace "XY" with the actual number of the files):